-As part of the accountability and transparency provisions included in the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Office of Management and Budget, in consultation with the Department of the Treasury, the Council of Economic Advisers and the Small Business Administration, is charged with providing quarterly reports on the effects of certain Coronavirus response funds to the Congress and the public.
-This report will provide estimates of the effects of these funds, including a limited discussion of those falling in Division A of the CARES Act, through mid-July that are critical to accurately assessing the impact of the extraordinary actions taken by the Administration and the Congress on employment, estimated economic growth, and other key economic indicators, including information about impacted industries.
+As part of the accountability and transparency provisions included in the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Office of Management and Budget, in consultation with the Department of the Treasury, the Council of Economic Advisers, and the Small Business Administration, is charged with providing quarterly reports on the effects of certain Coronavirus response funds to the Congress and the public.
+This report will provide evidence regarding the effects of these funds, including a limited discussion of those stemming from funds in Division A of the CARES Act, through mid-October that are critical to accurately assessing the impact of the extraordinary actions taken by the Administration and the Congress on employment, estimated economic growth, and other key economic indicators, including information about impacted industries.

-It must be emphasized that evaluating the impact of Coronavirus response funds is fundamentally a difficult assessment due to the magnitude of the crisis faced and owing to the limited data available from the third quarter.
-The results presented are therefore current as of mid-July.
+It must be emphasized that evaluating the impact of Coronavirus response funds is fundamentally a difficult assessment due to the magnitude of the crisis.
+The results presented are therefore preliminary and current as of mid-October.
 At the time of writing, there has not yet been any direct reporting by recipients of response funds on job retention and creation.
-The next quarterly report will include newly available data and further insights on the economic recovery.
+Direct reporting by recipients will be incorporated when it becomes available.

-Given data limitations, this report estimates the impact of the Coronavirus response funds using more high-frequency data sources.
-The approach indicates that the response funds have had a substantial positive impact on the growth of real gross domestic product (GDP) and on employment in the early months since the passage of the CARES Act.
+This report estimates the impact of the Coronavirus response funds using high-frequency data sources.2 The analysis indicates that the response funds have had a substantial positive impact on the growth of real gross domestic product (GDP) and on employment in the early months since the passage of the CARES Act, and that these effects have persisted through the third quarter.